ECP-CANDLE/Supervisor/workflows/p1b1_hyperopt/Readme.md

  * `etc` - additional code used by EMEWS
  * `ext/EQ-Py` - swift-t EQ\Py extension
  * `swift/workflow.swift` - the swift workflow script
- * `swift/p1b1_workflow.sh` - generic launch script to set the appropriate enviroment variables etc. and then launch the swift workflow script
+ * `swift/workflow.sh` - generic launch script to set the appropriate enviroment variables etc. and then launch the swift workflow script
  * `swift/cori_settings.sh` - settings specific to the Cori supercomputer
- * `swift/cori_p1b1_workflow.sh` - launch script customized for the Cori supercomputer
+ * `swift/cori_workflow.sh` - launch script customized for the Cori supercomputer

  ## Running the Workflow ##

  The launch scripts in the `swift` directory can be used to run the workflow.
- Copy the `p1b1_workflow.sh` and edit it as appropriate.
+ Copy the `workflow.sh` and edit it as appropriate.
 The swift script takes 4 arguments, each of which is set in the launch script.

  * EVALUATIONS - the total number of runs to perform